4dcu-be/4dcu.be/docs/README.md

 * Archiving of posts by categories and tags
 * Syntax highlighting for code snippets
 * Disqus integration for post comments
-* Lightbox for viewing full-screen photos and albums
+* Lightgallery for viewing full-screen photos and albums
 * Google Analytics with custom page name tracking
 * Social media integration (Twitter, Facebook, LinkedIn, GitHub, and more)
 * Thumbnail generator